capnproto/capnproto/doc/capnp-tool.md

 Such a configuration should be compiled to binary format using `capnp eval` before deployment, in order to verify that there are no errors and to make deployment easier and faster.
-While you could techincally ship the text configs to production and have the servers parse them directly (e.g. with `capnp::SchemaParser`), encoding before deployment is more efficient and robust.
+While you could technically ship the text configs to production and have the servers parse them directly (e.g. with `capnp::SchemaParser`), encoding before deployment is more efficient and robust.